 Franklin Myers.
 Mr. Myers was appointed as a director of Forum in September 2010 and the Lead Independent Director of the board of directors in December 2011.
-Mr. Myers served as Senior Advisor to Cameron International Corporation, a publicly traded provider of flow equipment products, from April 2008 through March 2009, prior to which, from 2003 through March 2008, he served as the Senior Vice President and Chief Financial Officer.
+Mr. Myers serves as Senior Advisor to Quantum Energy Partners, a Houston-based private equity firm.
+Previously, Mr. Myers served as Senior Advisor to Cameron International Corporation, a publicly traded provider of flow equipment products, from April 2008 through March 2009, prior to which, from 2003 through March 2008, he served as the Senior Vice President and Chief Financial Officer.
 From 1995 to 2003, he served as Senior Vice President and President of a division within Cooper Cameron Corporation. as well as General Counsel and Secretary.
-Prior to joining Cooper Cameron Corporation in 1995, Mr. Myers served as Senior Vice President and General Counsel of Baker Hughes Incorporated, and as attorney and partner at the law firm of Fulbright & Jaworski.
+Prior to joining Cooper Cameron Corporation in 1995, Mr. Myers served as Senior Vice President and General Counsel of Baker Hughes Incorporated, and as attorney and partner at the law firm of Fulbright & Jaworski (now known as Norton Rose Fulbright).
 Mr. Myers serves on the board of directors of ION Geophysical Corporation, a technology-focused seismic solutions company, Comfort Systems USA, Inc., a national heating, ventilation and cooling company, and HollyFrontier Corporation, a refining and marketing company.
-He also serves as Senior Advisor to Quantum Energy Partners, a Houston-based energy private equity firm.
 Mr. Myers also served as an operating adviser for Paine Partners, a private equity fund, from 2009 through December 2012.
 Mr. Myers's extensive experience as both a financial and legal executive makes him uniquely qualified as a valuable member of our board of directors.
 Mr. Myers has been responsible for numerous successful finance and acquisition transactions throughout his career, and his expertise gained through those experiences has proven to be a significant resource for our board of directors.
 In addition, Mr. Myers's service on boards of directors of other NYSE-listed companies enables him to observe and advise on favorable governance practices pursued by other public companies.